 Some people would prefer to treat their anxiety and insomnia in a more natural manner.
 In this case, cognitive behavioral therapy may be useful, including counseling and training for better sleep hygiene.

 One recently explored treatment is the use of a weighted blanket for anxiety and insomnia.
 Weighted blankets provide Deep Pressure Touch Stimulation (DPTS) which is a therapy in which pressure is provided all over the body.
 Similar to the benefits of massage therapy, DPTS and weighted blankets help lift the mood and battle against anxiety.

 Weighted blankets are used in the psychiatric community in order to help calm children and adults who struggle with sensory issues.
 This process is sometimes referred to as “grounding”.
-In recent years it has been discovered that the weight in blankets can be used effectively for people with struggle from insomnia related to anxiety.
+In recent years it has been discovered that the weight in blankets can be used effectively for people who struggle from insomnia related to anxiety.